 Adventurer, expedition guide, and Co-founder of No Barriers Warriors

 Today, we have a special episode for you.
 We are sharing some one-on-one interviews with No Barriers Summit participants from June 2019 in Lake Tahoe, CA. Our host, Jeff Evans, took a “man on the street” approach and got firsthand accounts from various folks to talk about their personal experiences.
 He spoke with veterans, teachers, coaches, parents, and many more individuals taking part in a variety of experiential activities to get their feedback and personal takeaways.
+The Summit is for people from all walks of life with all types of challenges—physical, mental, invisible.
+The Summit experience is as diverse as the people who attend.
+Our next No Barriers Summit takes place in San Francisco in September 2020 and we hope to see you there.

 This episode focuses on the power of travel as one of the best forms of education with our guests, the two founders of AFAR Media, Greg Sullivan and Joe Diaz.
 When Greg and Joe launched AFAR in 2009, they joined forces with No Barriers Youth to also launch Learning AFAR, which provides travel experiences to high school students from low-income families.
 Over 1,500 students have been given life-changing experiences through this joint program.